Dual Enrollment

 Dual Enrollment Overview

-You’ll earn 3 credits on a NEIU transcript (and are widely transferable to many other institutions).
-You’ll be taking a real college course with NEIU students, supported by NEIU advisors and staff to optimize your success; and you will have access to the library and student services like any other NEIU student.
-You’ll connect with other motivated high school students from around the city.
+You can earn 3 or 4 NEIU credits each semester until you graduate from high school.
+You'll be taking a real college course with NEIU students, supported by NEIU faculty and staff to optimize your success.
+You'll connect with other motivated high school students from your school and around the city.

 Dual Enrollment Classes